-Name of child:
+Name of Citio.

 Surname

 Date of birth

 Name of parent/guardian

 Address

 Post code

 Contact Telephone

-This parent has given your name as a reference for his/her commitment to the church/place of worship.

-Our criteria require the parent to have attended their place of worship at least once a month for 6 months prior to 1^{st} September 2021.

 Has this been the pattern for this parent?
 YES / NO

+If NO, has your church building been closed for fully-accessible and non-restricted worship 2 during the qualifying period?
+YES / NO.

+IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building

 Signed

-Name Date:
+Name

 Position

 Church

 This church is a part of (please tick):

 \square Churches Together in England \square Evangelical Alliance \square North West Partnership

-Please return this form to Headteacher
+Please return this form to